 DOOR WITH FANS: (Figure 1, Item A) The door has a screen over five fans to ventilate the frame.
 The fans pull in air at the front and push air out at the back and top of the frame.
-When the door is open, the fans are disconnected from power.

 CAUTION!
 The LCD screen on the frame is not a touch screen.